-Between the years 343 and 398 the Church split over the belief that Jesus was not equal to God and therefore was not divine.
-Many in the Eastern Church held this belief, rejected by the Western Church.
+Between the years 343 and 398 the Church split over the question of whether Jesus was equal to God and therefore divine.
+The Western church asserted that he was an equal part of God, but many in the Eastern Church believed he was not.

 The Church had five patriarchs who held authority over bishops.
 There were disagreements over their authority.
 In 404 the Byzantine Emperor refused to accept the Roman-backed Patriarch of Constantinople.

 In 482 the Byzantine Emperor tried to resolve differing view on Jesus.
 Some viewed Jesus as having two natures (human and divine) while others viewed Jesus as only divine.
 After almost 40 years the schism was solved, but the eastern patriarchs’ beliefs were moving away from those of the western patriarchs.

 Additional issues contributed to the Great Schism.